crispinprojects/speakingcalendar/README.md

 With Fedora you need to install the following packages to compile Talk Calendar.

 ```
-sudo dnf install gcc make
 sudo dnf install gtk4-devel
 sudo dnf install gtk4-devel-docs
 sudo dnf install glib-devel
-sudo dnf install sqlite-devel
-sudo dnf install libnotify-devel
 sudo dnf install alsa-lib-devel
 ```

 ### Building on Solus Linux

 To build Talk Calendar on Solus Linux (tested with Solus 4.5 Budgie) you need to install the development packages below.
-Solus is an independent Linux distribution not based on either Debian, Ubuntu or Fedora and has its own package manager called "eopkg".
+Solus is an independent Linux distribution not based on either Debian or Fedora and has its own package manager called "eopkg".

 ```
 sudo eopkg install -c system.devel